janml/arch_linux_setup/docs/base_installation.md

 reboot
 ````

-If you encounter any issues you can boot from the live-iso fix them with:
+If you encounter issues you can boot from the live-iso and fix them with:
 ````shell
 cryptsetup luksOpen /dev/<encrypted-root-partition> cryptroot mount /dev/mapper/cryptroot /mnt